Abiolaoyelola/DSA-PROJRCT/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+Use Power BI and calculated columns where necessary to answer the following:
+1. What is the gender distribution in the organization?
+Distil to regions and departments
+2. Show insights on ratings based on gender
+3. Analyse the company’s salary structure.
+Identify if there is a gender pay gap.
+If there is, identify the department and regions that should be the focus of management
+4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000 ● Does Palmoria meet this requirement?
+● Show the pay distribution of employees grouped by a band of $10,000.
+For example:
+● How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.?
+● Also visualize this by regions
+5. Calculate the amount to be paid as a bonus to individual employees
+6. Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+7. Total amount to be paid out per region and company-wide

 ## Skills & Competencies Demonstrated